robertozanchi/linux-server-setup/README.md

 are 'Basic Setup and Deployment of Web App', which presents how the project meets the basic Udacity requirements, and 'Additional Functionalities', which describes the steps taken to exceed minimum specifications.
-Links to third-party resources used are also included.
+Links to third-party resources used are also included in this section.

 #### Basic Setup and Deployment of Web App